-- 7.33 Where an investigator issues a notice of investigation they must prepare a final report in relation to the matter unless the investigation is discontinued under clause 7.23. - 7.34 An investigator must not prepare a final report in relation to the matter at any time before they have finalised their consideration of the matter in accordance with the requirements of these procedures. - 7.35 The investigator's final report must: - a) make findings of fact in relation to the matter investigated, and, - b) make a determination that the conduct investigated either, - i. constitutes a breach of the code of conduct, or - ii.does not constitute a breach of the code of conduct, and - c) provide reasons for the determination. - 7.36 Where the investigator determines that the conduct investigated constitutes a breach of the code of conduct, the investigator may make one or more of the following recommendations: - a) that the council revise any of its policies, practices or procedures - b) that the respondent undertake any training or other education relevant to the conduct giving rise to the breach - c) that the respondent be counselled for their conduct - d) that the respondent be removed from membership of a committee of the council or any other body or organisation that the respondent serves on as the council's representative - e) that the respondent gives an undertaking not to repeat the offending behaviour in such time and form specified by the recommendation - f) that the respondent apologise to any person or organisation affected by the breach in such a time and form specified by the recommendation - g) that findings of inappropriate conduct be made public by publishing the investigator's findings and determination in the minutes of the council meeting at which the matter is considered - h) in the case of a breach by the general manager, that action be taken under the general manager's contract - i) in the case of a breach by a councillor, that the councillor be formally censured for the breach under section 440G of the LGA - j) in the case of a breach by a councillor, that the council resolves as follows: - i. that the councillor be formally censured for the breach under section 440G of the LGA, and
+- 7.33 Where an investigator issues a notice of investigation, they must prepare a final report in relation to the matter unless the investigation is discontinued under clause 7.23. - 7.34 An investigator must not prepare a final report in relation to the matter at any time before they have finalised their consideration of the matter in accordance with the requirements of these procedures. - 7.35 The investigator's final report must: - a) make findings of fact in relation to the matter investigated, and, - b) make a determination that the conduct investigated either, - i. constitutes a breach of the code of conduct, or - ii. does not constitute a breach of the code of conduct, and - c) provide reasons for the determination. - 7.36 At a minimum, the investigator's final report must contain the following information: - a) a description of the allegations against the respondent - b) the relevant provisions of the code of conduct that apply to the alleged conduct investigated - a statement of reasons as to why the matter warranted investigation (having regard to the criteria specified in clause 6.23) - d) a statement of reasons as to why the matter was one that could not or should not be resolved by alternative means - a description of any attempts made to resolve the matter by use of alternative means - f) the steps taken to investigate the matter - g) the facts of the matter - h) the investigator's findings in relation to the facts of the matter and the reasons for those findings - i) the investigator's determination and the reasons for that determination - j) any recommendations. - 7.37 Where the investigator determines that the conduct investigated constitutes a breach of the code of conduct, the investigator may recommend: - a) in the case of a breach by the CEO, that disciplinary action be taken under the CEO'S contract of employment for the breach, or - b) in the case of a breach by a councillor, that the councillor be formally censured for the breach under section 440G of the LGA, or - c) in the case of a breach by a councillor, that the council resolves as follows: - that the councillor be formally censured for the breach under section 440G of the LGA, and